justisGipson/google_cert/configuration_management_and_the_cloud/week_one/README.md

 **Classes** in Puppets are used to collect the resources that are needed to achieve a goal in a single place.

+> For example, you could have a class that installs a package, sets the contents of a configuration file, and starts
+> the service provided by that package

 Below example groups all of the resources related to NTP in the same class to make changes in the future easier.

 ```puppet